-- Ask the salesman questions and listen to their advice, but don’t be distracted from what you want or talked in to anything you don’t want.
+- Ask the salesperson questions and listen to their advice, but don’t be distracted from what you want, or talked in to anything you don’t want.

 - Don’t be intimidated.
-Remember that the salesman probably needs your business more than you need to buy the car from him.
+Remember that the salesperson probably needs your business more than you need to buy the car from them.

-- When it’s time to discuss specifics and the price, the salesman may pass you onto the Sales Manager, who will try dazzling you with in-car entertainment and other extra options.
-His job is to make you spend as much as possible.
+- When it’s time to discuss specifics and the price, the salesperson may pass you onto the Sales Manager, who will try dazzling you with in-car entertainment and other extra options.
+Their job is to make you spend as much as possible.
 Remember your budget and stick to it.

 How to get a good deal